nanxiaobei/flooks/README.md

 const { a, b } = useModel((now) => data, ['a', 'b']);
 ```

-A React Hook, pass a model `function`, returns the model data.
+A React Hook, pass a model function, returns the model data.

 **\* Re-render control:** `deps` is optional, the same as that of `React.useEffect`: